How to use Instagram to sell your products How to use Instagram...

 • How long will it take for their orders to be filled?
 This will help your customers know exactly when their order will arrive.

 Place all this information in a highlight tab.
-That way people visiting your page can easily find out how your business operates without having to wait for you to answer their questions.
+That way, anyone visiting your page can easily find out how your business operates without having to wait for you to answer their questions.

 An illustration with an Instagram store's highlight tabs